rdg922/python-for-competitive-programming/Lesson Plan.md

 * For loops to repeat code:
 	* Starting and ending at specific numbers
 	* Incrementing by numbers other than one

+### Lesson 3: Lists and more Strings

+* Fizzbuzz Interview Problem
 * Creating lists
   * Getting elements
+  * Length of a list
   * Get last element with negative indexes
   * Adding to a list with append()
   * Iterating through a list with for loops
+  * Finding if items are in lists
   * List Splicing / Slicing
+  * map()
+  * Extending Lists
+* More Strings
-* Using Strings for everything you can use lists for
+  * Using Strings like lists
-* Splitting a string into a list
+  * Splitting strings
+  * Replacing letters in strings

-### Lesson 3: Additional Functions and List applications
+### Lesson 4: Additional Functions and List applications
-* Fizzbuzz Interview Problem

 * How to use the Python Documentation
-* Math Functions:
+* Math Module:
   * Maximum and minimums
-  * Rounding
+  * Rounding with Floor and Ceil
+  * Absolute values
 * Lists:
   * Sort a list using sorted()
   * Reverse a list using reversed()